Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > 4.1.
 The windsurfing criteria for 1.1 - 3.1 will also apply to the UKWA wingfoiling rankings.
 >
 > 4.1.1.
-The only difference is the use of 25 knots and 23 knots as the criteria for 2.1 and 2.2.1 respectively.
+The only difference is the use of 25 knots and 23 knots as the criteria for 2.1 and 2.3 respectively.
 >
 > **Percentages**
 >
 > 5.1.
-The criteria for 2.1 and 2.2.1 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division).
+The criteria for 2.1 and 2.3 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division).
 >
+> Floor division (//) is a type of division that rounds down the nearest integer less than or equal to the division result.
+>
+> The use of floor division ensures a greater number of fair counting rounds, instead of a strict 25% and 50%.
+>
 > circa 25%...
 20 finishers // 4 = 5 and 23 finishers // 4 = 5
 >
 > circa 50%...
 20 finishers // 2 = 10 and 23 finishers // 2 = 11
 >
-> Floor division ensures a greater number of fair counting rounds, instead of a strict 25% and 50%.
+> **Narrow Margins**
+>
+> 5.2.
+The criteria for 2.3 will only apply when 2.1 is missed due to one competitor, and by no more than half a knot.